It’s that time of year for BYU football fans to gear up for BYU50, a time-based scavenger hunt set across the nation.

 The BYU50 event allows BYU to gain more exposure across the nation.
 According to BYU alum and BYU50 dropper for Houston, Texas, Elora Draper, the drop is a great way for non-BYU fans to learn about the school and its team.

 “There were so many people wearing BYU gear and swag in one place, which I think is really cool,” Draper said.
 “There are people who have never heard of BYU who have stopped us and asked ‘Who are the Cougars?’ so BYU50 just gives the school extra exposure and gets people who wouldn’t normally hear about BYU talking about us.”

-The first drop will take place on July 13 in Alabama and will finish on September 1 in Arizona.
-BYU50 will be making its stop in Utah on Saturday, August 4.
+The first drop took place on July 13 in Alabama and the event will conclude on September 1 in Arizona.
+BYU50 will stop in Utah on Saturday, August 4.

-Keep an eye out on BYU’s Facebook, Twitter, Instagram and Snapchat accounts to find your city’s drop location.
-If worse comes to worst, just look for the large group of fans wearing BYU gear, and you might find the right place.
+Fans should keep an eye on BYU’s Facebook, Twitter, Instagram and Snapchat accounts to find their city’s drop location.
+If worse comes to worst, participants can look for the large group of fans wearing BYU gear to find the right place.